 I am extremely interested in collaborating and generating resources for this kind of work.
 It seems like we talk about doing philosophy with all kinds of people but those who might most like a chance to stretch their minds, explore cool new ideas, and talk about what matters are left out because it is assumed they “can’t do it.”
 This is completely false.
 We must create and practice public philosophy so that anyone who wants to participate is able to do so.

 I am not aware of other efforts to create these sorts of philosophy discussion groups.
 If this is something you are working on, please let me know!

-Below is the class plan and some reflections from leading this group.
+Below is a class plan I have used and some reflections/resources.

 Class topics (8 week class)